tcarrill/z80vm/README.md

 $ pasmo --bin -v add.asm add.bin
 ```

-The above will produce an add.bin object file.
+The above will produce an add.bin binary.
 Running this file through hexdump will show us the machine code our VM reads and executes:

 ```
 $ hexdump -C add.bin